ThinkUpLLC/ThinkUp/docs/source/contribute/developers/tests.rst

     ``sudo ./extras/dev/ramdisk/ubuntu_remove_ramdisk_db``

-    Or your MySQL installation will be destroyed
+    Or your MySQL installation will be destroyed.

 I'm getting lots of test failures.
 Help!
 ----------------------------------------